Oil Spill Clean Up Equipment

 Oil Booms to Stay Prepared in Panama City, Florida

-Question on oil spill cleanup equipment: Hi, I am here in Panama City, Florida and am trying to get prepared for the Gulf oil spill.
+Question: Hi, I am in Panama City, Florida and trying to get prepared for the Gulf oil spill.
 I want to protect my bay-front property and could use some help identifying what product(s) to use.
 My beach is on the bay where the waves are no more than 1 feet - 1.5 feet.

 Answer: Thank you for asking.
-In general, the oil containment boom is available in different styles for both shallow water and fast current.
-Due to their short skirt design, most oil containment booms are created with a skirt depth of either six or twelve inches (6 inch or 12 inch).
+In general, the Oil Containment Boom is available in different styles for both shallow water and fast current.
+Due to their short skirt design, most oil containment booms are created with a skirt depth of either 6" or 12".
 This is short enough to work in your area at containing and controlling products.

-Since you have mentioned that you have a fairly fast current but it is still in a bay, we would probably recommend the use of a oil spill boom for fast current water conditions.
+Since you have mentioned that you have a fairly fast current but it is still in a bay, we would recommend the use of a oil spill boom for fast current water conditions.
 This oil containment boom uses slightly more durable materials and can be used in rivers, estuaries, bays, and other locations that features a moving current.
-Sizing for these booms includes: 18 inch, 19 inch, 24 inch, 36 inch, and 42 inchwith depths of either 6 or 12 inches.
+Sizing for these booms includes: 18", 19", 24", 36", and 42" with depths of either 6" or 12".

-If you are looking for a way to additional cleanup small amounts of oil that wash up on your shore, you may also consider the use of an absorbent as an oil spill cleanup equipment.
-Our absorbent products include pads, rolls, floatingabsorbent booms, and more to contain spills and cleanup spills.
-Please check out our Absorbents Page for more information.
-Absorbent may also be sold in a variety, available in Spill Kits.
+If you are looking for a way to additional clean up small amounts of oil that wash up on your shore, you may also consider the use of an absorbent as oil spill clean up equipment.
+Our absorbent products include pads, rolls, floating absorbent booms, and more to contain spills and clean up spills.
+Please view our Absorbents page or Oil Spill Clean Up page for more information.
+Absorbents may also be sold in spill kits.